 The Comparative Cognition for Conservation Lab is a research group, led by Prof. Joshua Plotnik, focused on understanding the evolution of cognition across evolutionarily distant species.
 Our main focus is Asian elephants, and we work both in U.S. zoological institutions and in elephant range countries.
-Dr. Plotnik has been actively working with elephants in Thailand since 2006.
-In addition, students in the CCC lab have worked, or are planning to conduct research in the near future, with pangolins, domesticated animals such as horses, dogs and cats, and people!
-We conduct ethological and experimental research in a variety of settings.
-Look (or, if you’re an elephant or pangolin, smell!) around, and contact us if you have questions or interests in line with our own!
+We have had continuous, active field research projects running in Thailand since 2007.
+In addition, students in the CCC lab have worked with pangolins and pandas in related research aimed at understanding the applications of animal cognition to conservation and human-wildlife coexistence.

 Our lab is based in the Department of Psychology at Hunter College, City University of New York.
 We accept students through the Animal Behavior and Conservation M.A. program at Hunter College, and the Cognitive and Comparative Psychology Ph.D. program at the Graduate Center of CUNY.
 Our three main research focuses are: